 Repeated misuse can lead to benzodiazepine addiction and various health problems, such as:

 Over time, benzodiazepine abuse can cause neurological dependence on the depressant.
+Since benzodiazepines are meant for short-term use, continuing to use them for prolonged periods of time can make the body dependent on the medication and increase chances of addiction.
 Signs of benzodiazepine addiction may include:

 - Mood swings